SQL Server Stored Procedure Interview Questions and Answers

-If a parameter is declared as output, we only require assigning a value to the parameter inside the procedure so that procedure will send that value at the end of procedure execution.
+If a parameter is declared as output, we only require assigning a value to the parameter inside the procedure so that the procedure will send that value at the end of procedure execution.

 What are the stored procedure status variables?

 Whenever we execute a stored procedure in SQL Server, it always returns an integer status variable indicating the status, usually, zero indicates success, and non-zero indicates the failure.
-To see this yourself, execute any stored procedure from the object explorer, in SQL server management studio.
+To see this yourself, execute any stored procedure from the object explorer, in SQL Server management studio.